txsneakerhead23/ATCRepo/supreme/README.md

 20. When that finishes edit the config.py file to include your path, key and secret
 20. After you do that, to run the bot run: python supremebotv2.py

+To install it on Linux, follow the same instructions fro the mac tutorial except:
+- Do not do step two
+- Everytime the word "brew" is used, use "apt-get" instead e.g 'brew install python' becomes 'apt-get install python'